cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 Here is our resarch question: What factors are useful/important for predicting whether a shipment is going to be on-time?

-# Introduction and Description of Data
+# Introduction and Data Description
 Description of relevant knowledge.
 Why is this problem important?
 Why is it challenging?
 Introduce the motivations for the project question and how that question was defined through preliminary EDA.

 Meeting delivery requirements and customers’ expectations is very important for every business.
 In fact, 4 of the top 6 challenges reported by 2020 MHI Annual Industry Report are related to higher customer expectations and faster delivery.
 Increasing attention is given to on-time delivery of goods in the logistics and distribution industry.
 With uncertainties in customer demands, on-time deliveries cannot be ensured frequently (Zhang et al., 2016).
 On time delivery is defined as a measure of process and supply chain efficiency which measures the amount of finish goods or services delivered to customers on time and in full.
 It helps determine how efficiently we are meeting our customer's or agreed deadlines[3].